FnrDev/role-components/README.md

 ## Features :
    - Get channel id from database instead of send channel id in command [✅]
+   - List all buttons in the server []
    - Embed Support [ ]